View Walter Lee's Obituary on stardem.com and share memories

 |

-A teacher of Grace - Walter D. Lee "Lefty" passed away on March 11, 2019, in Easton, MD, at age 94.
-He was born on March 2, 1925 and grew up in Cumberland, MD, with his parents, Alexander Lee and Mary Ann Sloan Lee; and his older sister, Lois Lee Frauchiger.
+He was born on March 2, 1925, and grew up in Cumberland, Md., with his parents, Alexander Lee and Mary Ann Sloan Lee, and his older sister, Lois Lee Frauchiger.
 He attended and graduated from Allegheny High School in 1943 following a stellar high school athletic career in baseball and basketball.

 He was predeceased by his sister Lois in March 2018, and his wife Kathryn in October 2018.